yo-404/kiran-foundation/_testis/nainsi.md

 featured_image: /images/pratibha_page/nainsi.png
 ---
-It was a good news for me when I got selected by Kiran Foundation.
-It was a great experience when I met mentors, they behave like family.
-Their dedication to support students is beyond expectations.
+It was a great news for me to be selected for Kiran Pratibha.
+It Feels great being part of the new family.
+Foundation's dedication to support students is beyond expectations.
+With gratitude, I look forward to continuing this journey with the foundation, inspired by the way they go above and beyond to make a difference in our lives.